the-pudding/pop-love-songs/GPT prompt used to label love song types.md

-       ["Rihanna", "Only Girl (In the World)", "telling her new love how she wants him to make her feel"], ["Britney Spears", "Hold It Against Me", "she's interested in a stragner and approaches them hoping to see if they might get together"], ["T-Pain", "Buy U A Drank (Shawty Snappin')", "he spots a woman at the bar and offers to buy her a drink as a prelude to potentially getting together", "Courtship & Anticipation"], ["2Pac", "Dear Mama", "love and appreciation for his mother", "Platonic Love"], ["Saweetie", "Best Friend (feat.
-Doja Cat)", "boasts about a close friend who is succesful and strong", "Platonic Love"], ["James Taylor", "You've Got a Friend", "promises a close friend they'll be there thick and thin", "Platonic Love"], ["Bill Withers", "Lean On Me", "invites a friend to rely on him when they are struggling, as everyone needs platonic support at times", "Platonic Love"], ["Little Mix and Jason Derulo", "Secret Love Song", "the speakers long to be united with their lover in public, but must remain in secret", "It's Complicated"], ["Katy Perry", "Hot N Cold", "about navigating a lover who cannot make up their mind and is inconsistent", "It's Complicated"], ["Pat Benatar", "Love Is a Battlefield", "the relationship she is in alternates between being loving and painful and she doesn't feel like she can leave", "It's Complicated"],
+       ["Rihanna", "Only Girl (In the World)", "telling her new love how she wants him to make her feel"], ["Britney Spears", "Hold It Against Me", "she's interested in a stragner and approaches them hoping to see if they might get together"], ["T-Pain", "Buy U A Drank (Shawty Snappin')", "he spots a woman at the bar and offers to buy her a drink as a prelude to potentially getting together", "Courtship & Anticipation"], ["Little Mix and Jason Derulo", "Secret Love Song", "the speakers long to be united with their lover in public, but must remain in secret", "It's Complicated"], ["Katy Perry", "Hot N Cold", "about navigating a lover who cannot make up their mind and is inconsistent", "It's Complicated"], ["Pat Benatar", "Love Is a Battlefield", "the relationship she is in alternates between being loving and painful and she doesn't feel like she can leave", "It's Complicated"],